zleya96/now-playing/README.md

 # now-playing
-An application showing movies currently in theaters using DataTables, Bootstrap, and TMBD.
+A Vue application showing movies currently in theaters using DataTables, Bootstrap, and TMBD.